AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/campaign-settings-microsoft.md

 * To select assets from your [!UICONTROL Asset Library], click **[!UICONTROL Asset Library]** and select the assets.

-**[!UICONTROL Descriptions]:** At least two, and up to four, descriptions with a maximum of 90 characters each.
-At least one description must be at least 30 characters or less.
-You can either enter text or select assets from your [!UICONTROL Asset Library] -- but not both in the same operation.
+**[!UICONTROL Descriptions]:** At least two, and up to five, descriptions with a maximum of 90 characters each.
+You can either enter text or select assets from your [!UICONTROL Asset Library] &mdash; but not both in the same operation.

 * To enter text: